 Thousands of lawsuits are also filed each year against companies that make these products alleging side effects or death.
 However, the details of verdicts of settlements rarely reach the public.

-Xarelto, the leading blood thinner drug for patients with atrial fibrillation and the prevention of blood clots, has been linked with increased risks of fatal internal bleeding.
+Pradaxa, one of the leading blood thinning medications for those with atrial fibrillation and blood clot risks, has been linked to fatal internal bleeding.